yiisoft/docs/guide/en/start/hello.md

 }
 ```

 Now open your browser and check it again.
-It should give you similar result but now we have separated the part about
+It should give you similar text but with a layout applied.

-how it works and part about how it is presented.
-In the larger applications it helps a lot to deal with complexity.
+Also, we have separated the part about how it works and part about how it is presented.
+In the larger applications
+it helps a lot to deal with complexity.

 ## Summary <span id="summary"></span>